thinktandem/isna-vuepress/src/about/board/README.md

 ---
-title: "Medical Board"
+title: "Board of Directors"
 ---

-# Medical Board
+# Board of Directors

 There are no resources to display in this category.